Childhood Asthma and Cleaning Products

 Learn more from this study here https://www.cmaj.ca/content/192/7/E164.

-Everest Microbial Defense™ products promise a safe, clean home without the use of harsh chemicals or toxic poisons.
+Everest Microbial Defense™ products promise a clean home with long lasting protection.
 Learn more at EverestDefense.com.

 Resources: Jaclyn Parks, Lawrence McCandless, Christoffer Dharma, Jeffrey Brook, Stuart E. Turvey, Piush Mandhane, Allan B. Becker, Anita L. Kozyrskyj, Meghan B. Azad, Theo J. Moraes, Diana L. Lefebvre, Malcolm R. Sears, Padmaja Subbarao, James Scott, Tim K. Takaro.
 Association of use of cleaning products with respiratory health in a Canadian birth cohort.
 Canadian Medical Association Journal, 2020; 192 (7): E154 DOI: 10.1503/cmaj.190819